koo5/new_shit/README.md

 * improve the curses frontend.

+* figure out if projectured <https://github.com/projectured/projectured> could be used

 * figure out how to have a better font in pygame

 * give me feedback on the builtins module which should for now serve as a de-facto reference to the language